 Traffic Light Protocol

 When classifying information according to the TLP, it is advisable to avoid selecting an unnecessarily strict designation, as doing so limits the ways in which the information may be used and thus decreases the utility of information exchange.
 In case of doubt, the originator of the information should be contacted for clarification before distributing the information further.
-Recipients should consider access to information designated TLP:RED, TLP:AMBER or TLP:GREEN a privilege.
+Recipients should consider it a privilege to gain access to TLP-designated information.

-According to the FIRST definition, there are four designations:
+According to the FIRST definition, there are four labels and a sub-label for the designation AMBER:

 1. TLP:RED — Not for disclosure, restricted to participants only